vizv/scripts/docs/timestream.rst

 That's essentially what ``timestream`` is doing to the game.
 All "actions" in DF have counters associated with them.
-For example, when a dwarf wants to walk to the next tile, a counter is initialized to 500.
-Every "tick" of the game (the "frame" in FPS) decrements that counter by by a certain amount.
+For example, when a dwarf wants to walk to the next tile, a counter is initialized to 8.
+Every "tick" of the game (the "frame" in FPS) decrements that counter by 1.
 When the counter gets to zero, the dwarf appears on the next tile.

 When ``timestream`` is active, it monitors all those counters and makes them decrement more per tick.
 It then balances things out by proportionally